Artificial Intelligence

 Enterprises have two main paths:

-• On-prem deployments of open-source Large Language Models fine-tuned on internal data.
+• On-prem deployments of open-source, custom LLM builds fine-tuned on internal data.

 • Private-cloud offerings that guarantee single-tenant compute, encrypted at-rest storage, and dedicated inference capacity.

-Evaluate against latency, cost, compliance requirements, and available in-house ML talent.
+Evaluate against latency, cost, compliance requirements, available in-house ML talent, and how much vendor lock-in each option risks down the road.
 The aim is not to buy “the best” platform, but the one your organization can operate confidently at scale.
+Whichever stack you choose, the real payoff shows up once you actually wire that private model into n8n, Zapier, or an internal API — otherwise it stays a demo, not a workflow.

 Phase 3: Iterate, Measure, Repeat

 Lift-and-shift rarely works for AI.
 Start with a high-impact, low-risk use case—customer email triage, for example.
 Measure response accuracy, user satisfaction, and throughput.
-Each success funds the next project, compounds institutional know-how, and refines governance policies.
+Each success funds the next project, compounds institutional know-how, and refines governance policies—the core loop of a maturing LLMOps practice.
 Within a year, most organizations can retire the bulk of public API dependencies without disrupting customer-facing features.

 Beyond the Hype: Owning Your AI Future